 - media and PR agencies;

-The intention of the Code is to provide best practice guidance to the industry, introduce greater consistency around language and behaviours and guide advertisers and marketers on best practice when engaging in influencer marketing.
+The intention of the Code is to provide best practice guidance to the industry, introduce greater consistency around language and behaviours and guide all engaged in this industry on best practice when engaging in influencer marketing.

 Q: How does the Code relate to Marketers?